Porting Windows Phone Silverlight to HTML Windows Runtime 8

 |Storage||System.IO.IsolatedStorage class||Windows.Storage, Windows.Storage.FileProperties|

 You can access much of the .NET Framework Class Library by using the Windows Runtime.
-Silverlight functionality that is not specific to the Windows Phone platform typically has a counterpart API in the .NET Framework Class Library.
-For example, classes and methods available in the Silverlight version of the System and System.Diagnostics namespaces may also be available in the Windows Runtime as their .NET Framework counterparts.
-For the complete set of .NET Framework APIs available in Silverlight, and which may also be accessible in the Windows Profile, see the Silverlight class reference documentation.
+Functionality that is not specific to the Windows Phone platform typically has a counterpart API in the .NET Framework Class Library.
+For example, classes and methods available in the Windows Phone Silverlight version of the System and System.Diagnostics namespaces may also be available in the Windows Runtime as their .NET Framework counterparts.
+For the complete set of .NET Framework APIs available in Windows Phone Silverlight, and which may also be accessible in the Windows Profile, see the Silverlight class reference documentation.